-Table of C ontents .
-III
+Table of Contents III

-List of App pendices viii
+List of Appendices VIII

-List of Tab oles .
-IX
+List of Tables IX

-List of Fig ures XII
+List of Figures XIII

-Summary. .
-13
+Summary

 Chapter 1.
-Introduction .
-17
+Introduction

-1.1 What actions are being proposed in this plan amendment? .
-17
+1.1 What actions are being proposed in this plan amendment?

 1.2 Who is proposing the amendment?

-1.3 Where is the project located? .
-18
+1.3 Where is the project located?

-1.4 Why is the Council considering action (Purpose and need statement)? .
-19
+1.4 Why is the Council considering action (Purpose and need statement)?

 1.5 What are the acceptable biological catch and overfishing limit

-recommendations for gag? .
-19
+recommendations for gag?

-1.6 How has recreational data collection changed in the southeast? .
-21
+1.6 How has recreational data collection changed in the Southeast?

-1.7 What is the history of management for the gag fishery? .
-22
+1.7 What is the history of management for the gag and black fishery?

+Chapter 2.
 Proposed Actions and Alternatives

 2.1 Action 1.
 Establish a rebuilding plan for gag

-2.1 .1 Alternatives
+2.1.1 Alternatives

-.2 Comparison of Alternatives:
+2.1.2 Comparison of Alternatives:

-Action 2.
-Revise the acceptable biological catch, total annual catch limit, a
+2.2 Action 2.
+Revise the acceptable biological catch, total annual catch limit, and

 annual optimum yield for gag

-2.2 .1 Alternatives .
-26
+2.2.1 Alternatives

-2.2 .2 Comparison of Alternatives: .
-27
+2.2.2 Comparison of Alternatives:

 2.3 Action 3.
-Revise the gag sector allocations and sector annual catch limits
+Revise the gag sector allocations and sector annual catch limits 14

-2.3 .1 Alternatives
+2.3 Alternatives

-.2 Comparison of Alternatives:
+2.3.2 Comparison of Alternatives:

-Action 4.
+2.4 Action 4.
 Reduce the commercial trip limit for gag

-.1 Alternatives
+2.4.1 Alternatives

+2.4.1 Anternatives

-2.4 .2 Comparison of Alternatives: .
-37
+2.4.2 Comparison of Alternatives

-Action 5.
-Modify recreational management measures for gag
+2.5 Action 5.
+Moulty recreational management measures for gag

-.1 Sub-action 5a.
-Establish a recreational vessel limit for gag

-.2 Sub-action 5b.
-Prohibit the retention of gag by captain and crew

-Action 6.
+2.6 Action 6.
 Revise the gag recreational accountability measures

-.1 Alternatives
+2.6.1 Alternatives

-2.6 .2 Comparison of Alternatives: .
-43
+2.6.2 Comparison of Alternatives:

-Action 7.
+2.7 Action 7.
 Modify recreational management measures for black grouper

-.1 Sub-action 7a.
-Establish a recreational vessel limit for black grouper
+2.7.1 Sub-action 7a.
+Establish a recreational vessel limit for black grouper 28

-.2 Sub-action 7b.
-Prohibit the retention of black grouper by captain and cre
+2.7.2 Sub-action 7b.
+Prohibit the retention of black grouper by captain and crew 29

-46

 Chapter 3.
-Affected Environment .
-47
+Affected Environment

 3.1 Habitat Environment

-3.1 .1 Essential Fish Habitat
+3.1.1 Essential Fish Habitat

-.2 Habitat Areas of Particular Concern
+3.1.2 Habitat Areas of Particular Concern

-Biological and Ecological Environment
+3.2 Biological and Ecological Environment

-.1 Gag 49
+3.2.1 Gag